TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix black textures in team selection
+- Why does client not get notified of disconnection properly?
+	- It has two server addresses so it waits for disconnection from the other one
+	- solved with kicks

+- Writeout the config before starting a server process from the menu
+- Always set filtering to linear when rendering avatars
+- Show a smaller avatar preview next to the big preview

 - Preview the avatar in client start gui, give it a separate texture and use some special imgui logic to show it?

 - Fix that clipboard on all platforms at last